DoctorBeardz/WindowsGSM.ProjectZomboid/README.md

 What it will do:

-- Create a "Zomboid" folder in the main server file folder for centralized saves, no longer using the default Zomboid folder in %User%
+- Create a "Zomboid" folder in the main server file folder for centralized saves and configs, no longer using the default Zomboid folder in %User%
-- Use the server name instead of the servertest.ini
-- Use the port set up in WindowsGSM
+- Use the WindowsGSM port for the server

 What it will NOT do:

-- Set the server name
+- Set the public server name
 - Set the max player number
-- Set any maps, mods or tweaks
+- Set any maps, mods or any other settings

-All of that needs to be done by editing the .ini files in the "serverfiles\Zomboid\Server" folder
+All of that needs to be done by editing the servertest.ini files in the "serverfiles\Zomboid\Server" folder

 ### License